salesforce-heroku-workshops/enterprise-java-developer/index.md

             salesforceService.query("select Id,FirstName,LastName,Email,TwitterHandle__c FROM Contact"));

     The `__c` indicates that the field is a custom field.
+3. Save the file (From the Eclipse menu bar select `File` then select `Save`)
-3. Open the `src/main/webapp/WEB-INF/jsp/contacts.jsp` file
+4. In Eclipse open the `src/main/webapp/WEB-INF/jsp/contacts.jsp` file
-4. Add a new line beneath:
+5. Add a new line beneath:

         <th>Email</th>